ibm-cloud-docs/cloud-object-storage/basics/sql.md

 {{site.data.keyword.sqlquery_full}} is a fully-managed service that lets you run SQL queries (that is, `SELECT` statements) to analyze, transform, or clean up rectangular data using the full ANSI SQL standard.
 {: shortdesc}

-When you use the console to interact with your instance of {{site.data.keyword.cos_full_notm}}, you can create an instance of {{site.data.keyword.sqlquery_notm}} from the browser.
-See Figure 1, showing the option to integrate other services like {{site.data.keyword.sqlquery_short}} next to your credentials and buckets.
+When you use the console to interact with your instance of {{site.data.keyword.cos_full_notm}}, there are instances of IBM Cloud SQL Query automatically recognised in the new "Integrations" panel.
+You can also create new instances of {{site.data.keyword.sqlquery_notm}} directly from the "Integrations" panel in your browser.
+See Figure 1, showing the option to integrate services like {{site.data.keyword.sqlquery_short}} next to your credentials and buckets.

 ![Integrations in COS](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/integrate-from-cos.jpg){: caption="Figure 1.
 Integrate SQL Query from COS instance"}